zachpino/digidev-s19/week06/README.md

 ### Homework

-Prepare to discusss a project or two that you would like to work on this semester!
+Prepare to discuss a project or two that you would like to work on this semester!
 It might be worth revisiting the ideas from [week 1](../week01/README.md#homework) if you are feeling stuck.

 Please bring the circuit pictured above fully-wired up and be prepared to discuss the code above.